JenniferPeterson1203/nyc-squirrel-census-visualization-project/README.md

 - **Use React**: You will use React and any other npm packages and/or frameworks you wish in order to create your application.
 There are no requirements on which technologies you use.
 - **Use CSS**: Make your project visually appealing through Vanilla CSS or any CSS Framework you wish to use
 - **Fetch Data**: Your application must consume the NYC Squirrel Census API and can optionally use other APIs or data from the web.
+- **Data Manipulation**: Include calculations to make comparisons and derive insights from the data.
+- **Data Storytelling**: Craft narratives around the data.
+Showcase how data can be used to tell stories and convey insights effectively through your visualizations.
-- **Visualization**: Tell a story about the data.
-Present the data in an engaging and interactive way.
+- **Data Visualization**: Present the data in an engaging and interactive way.
 You can use dashboards, tables, charts, heatmaps, or even creative text displays like word art.
-- **Data Manipulation**: Include calculations to make comparisons and derive insights from the data.
 - **Beyond Display**: _\*\* Do not merely fetch and display data;_ add value by processing, filtering, and summarizing before presenting it.

 ## Requirements